 The representative structure of the Council consists of 20 democratically elected members from the Municipal Districts of Mullingar-Kinnegad and Athlone-Moate who form Westmeath County Council.
 The role of the elected council is to determine strategic policy and to represent the general view of the citizens who elected them.
 The elected members exercise their authority by way of reserved functions, and do so in public session at each of the Council meetings.

 The elected council is assisted in its policy deliberations by four Strategic Policy Committees in the areas of:

 The membership of the Strategic Policy Committees is drawn from the Council members, sectoral representatives and community representatives.

-Following the dissolution of Athlone and Mullingar Town Councils, two Municipal Districts were established in Westmeath, namely Athlone and Mullingar Municipal Districts.
+Following the dissolution of Athlone and Mullingar Town Councils, two Municipal Districts were established in Westmeath, the Municipal Districts of Athlone-Moate and Mullingar-Kinnegad.
 These Municipal Districts provide increased scope for local decision making by elected members at district level with the work programme of the district set out in the Annual Schedule of Municipal District Works.

 The day-to-day operational decisions which derive from the implementation of council policies and the delivery of services are a matter for the Chief Executive of the Council.
 Such executive functions include all staff matters, individual planning decisions, the award of grants and loans, the allocation of houses and the management of the Council’s assets.
 The Council’s staff operates under the direction and control of the Chief Executive.